-Getting to Tokyo from Narita/Haneda Airport
+Getting to Tokyo from Narita Airport or Haneda Airport

-There are a variety of transportation options to get from the airport to your hotel but fret not, we're here to break
+Since there are a variety of transportation options to get from the airport to your hotel, we're here to break

 Credit: Klook on Facebook

-- The airport limousine bus will bring you to various stops in the city, such as Shinjuku Expressway Bus Terminal, Shinjuku Station West Exit and Shinjuku Washington Hotel.
+- The airport limousine bus will bring you to various stops in the city including Shinjuku Expressway Bus Terminal, Shinjuku Station West Exit and Shinjuku Washington Hotel.

-From Haneda Airport to downtown Tokyo, you can take either the Tokyo Monorail, Keikyu Line or limousine bus.
+- From Haneda Airport to downtown Tokyo, you can take either the Tokyo Monorail, Keikyu Line or limousine bus.

 Getting around Tokyo